 I am now careful and know that my limit is 14000ft altitude.
 In 2017 June, I went to Kedarnath(12000ft) two months after visiting Gurudongmar.
 I knew my weakness, so I took the acclimatisation protocol seriously- My health was perfect.

-Want to say something about my “Over-Adventurism”?Tell us in the comment section below.
+Want to say something about my “Over-Adventurism” in Sikkim?
+Let us in the comment section below.